ocpm/ocpa/README.md

 the approximation of variants through only the lexicographical presentation.
 This is the default procedure, but can be switched off by passing the right parameter (see example below).
 The variant layouting just returns a positioning of chevrons as coordinates.
-The visualizaiton has to be done using another tool (www.ocpi.ai implements this end-to-end)
+The visualization has to be done using another tool (www.ocpi.ai implements this end-to-end)